Tuesday, August 18, 2009

 "It's called Dagmar's Hot Pants," she told me - a promising title that brought back my early teenage years of premature ejaculations.

-Dagmar is a happy hooker in Copenhagen on her last day of work - she is closing up shop because she has finally saved enough money to put her boyfriend through medical school.
-On this working day she introduces a teenage boy to sex while his father is watching through the keyhole.
+For any one interested, Dagmar's Hot Pants does have a plot.
+Kind of: Dagmar is a happy hooker in Copenhagen on her last day of work - she is closing up shop because she has finally saved enough money to put her boyfriend through medical school.
+At one point she introduces a teenage boy to sex while his father is watching through the keyhole.
 Dagmar also does the dirty with Robert Strauss and a lot of other oddballs.
-Most of the men are great to look at - if you like men over eighty.
+Most of the men are great to look at - if you like men over sixty.

 But unfortunately Dagmar's Hot Pants is a sex comedy without much sex or comedy.
 And it only shows American style nudity, breasts.
 At least, that was the case on Comcast, but I bet that those prudish bastards have edited this masterpiece.